Inexpensive Crossover Upgrade for the OSD Nero MB5 Bookshelf Speakers

 For a complete biography, stop by www.danmarx.org and click around for a while.

-This entry was posted in DIY Audio.
+This entry was posted in DIY Audio and tagged , , , , , , , , , , .
 Bookmark the permalink.

 Leave a Reply